We arrived safely and on time (06:10 am) in Lusaka. So, what immediately struck us having been away for more than 21 years? Well:

 - It’s much cleaner

 - You change money in banks!
-It was a much more shady business when we were here.
+It was a much more shady business when we were here in the mid to late 80s.

 - The taxi driver was comparing the time when we were here, with Zambia now, and his main point was that now it is much easier to do business.
 Although Kenneth Kaunda was a well loved leader, he was, he said, at the end of the day, a dictator.
 “If you wanted to build a house then you had to prove where you got the money from.
 Now, you can just do it.”
 He had two houses which he had built and he rents them out.